VertexFloat/cameraSystem/README.md

 ATTENTION!
 - to activate the camera system, the vehicle must have their configuration added,
+- some cameras can cause fps drops, unfortunately this is due to the game engine so I can't do anything about it,
 - the image quality of the cameras is the highest I could set, so please bear with me.
 (The quality of the camera also depends on your graphics settings, it is also possible to manually improve it, details are below)

 <p align="right">&#x2191 <a href="#top">back to top</a></p>